 The defendant admitted in June 2016 that there was an unacceptable delay in reporting the MRI scan of 1 December 2013 and a failure to make a referral to the orthopaedic team.
 It was also accepted that the claimant, “but for” the failures, would have undergone decompression surgery before he developed complete cauda equina syndrome and would, therefore, have had a better outcome in terms of bladder, bowel and sexual function.

-Following the admission, the focus was then on quantifying the claim, and following negotiations, the case settled before we issued proceedings for several hundred thousand pounds.
+Following the admission, the focus for our team of clinical negligence solicitors was then on quantifying the claim, and following negotiations, the case settled before we issued proceedings for several hundred thousand pounds.

 Moore Blatch Clinical Negligence Solicitor, Maya Sushila, who handled the case, said “this was an interesting case as initially it was anticipated allegations would relate to the treatment at the end of December 2013 as opposed to earlier on in the treatment timeline.
 An early admission on breach of duty and causation led to a much swifter resolution of the case as efforts were then focused on quantifying the claim.
 Despite Mr JC’s considerable efforts to return to work as a mortgage advisor he was unable to sustain the level of the job that he had been previously been able to and had to stop working.
 Achieving this settlement has meant that Mr JC can draw a line under the stressful legal process with the confidence that he has some financial recompense behind him to provide stability for him and his family.”.